 Note: All didactic instruction takes place online.
 These rotations are for supervised on-ground field experiences only, where learners practically apply the theories and skills they have previously learned through their online didactic courses.
 No original instruction takes place anywhere on-ground in Nightingale College’s programs.

 How long does it take to get a PN diploma?

 The Program is designed to be completed within three (3) academic semesters.
 However, it may take longer to complete if learners elect to take GE courses at institutions of higher learning that require prerequisites to the Program’s mandatory GE coursework.

 Learners who have not completed any general education requirements and elect to complete all GE coursework at the College can complete the Program within three semesters.
 Nightingale College’s PN Diploma Program has 3 start dates per year that enroll in the Spring, Summer, and Fall semesters.

 Note: All didactic instruction is delivered via online learning modalities.
 However, the College may require learners to attend didactic instruction in any course on-ground.
-All experiential learning for the core nursing courses takes place on-ground at a variety of experiential learning hubs and sites.
+All experiential learning for the core nursing courses takes place on-ground at a variety of experiential learning sites.
 For learner residency and

 course delivery modalities definitions, see the Learner Residency and Course Delivery Modalities section of the catalog.

 What is required to obtain a PN Diploma?

 According to the grading system and grading scale, a passing grade of at least “C” or higher is required in all courses.
 Completion of all learning activities, as prescribed by a course syllabus, including assignments, quizzes, and remediation, is required to pass the course.
 Failure to complete any required learning activity will result in a failure of a course.
 Any course with a failing grade must be repeated before progressing in the Academic Program.